hsantos1985/hsantos1985/README.md

-👋 Hi, I'm @hsantos1985 - 👀 I'm interested in learn everthing about python, r and data science.
+👋 Hi, I'm @hsantos1985 - 👀 I'm interested in learn everthing about python, R and data science.
 Data is a new tool to undestand our society, lets find out new pattern and make new forescast!!